passcod/figleaf/README.md

 non-ascii keys are discouraged, and `UPPER_SNAKE_CASE` is conventional.

 (Technically, environment variables are a set of null-terminated byte strings, they're only key-value pairs in that this is how everything interprets them.
 Key and value are delimited by the first `=`, if present.
-Having no value or the empty string as a value is equivalent, and is generally interpreted as being unset, as there is no true way to unset a particular environment variable.)
+Having no value or the empty string as a value is equivalent, and is generally interpreted as being unset, as there is no true way to unset a particular environment variable.
+Similarly, the order in which environment variables are provided is implementation-specific and may not be defined: they are usually to be considered an unordered set; yet internally they may be considered an ordered array.)

 Environment variables may be written to by the process itself.
 Child processes and other processes (including root) cannot change a process's environment once